 (i) Sanitary Pads/Tampons: Ensure you’re carrying enough number of sanitary pads/tampons and make sure you keep a few in your hand bag for easier access.

-(ii) Painkillers: Stock up on your doctor-approved painkillers so that when the cramps hit you, you don’t have to go looking for pharmacies in unfamiliar areas and risk the possibility of not finding the exact medication.
+(ii) Painkillers: Stock up on your doctor-approved painkillers so that when the cramps hit you, you don’t have to go looking for pharmacies in unfamiliar areas while travelling on your period and risk the possibility of not finding the exact medication.

-(iii) Heating patch/belt: A battery operated heating patch or belt is a gift if you have to deal with insufferable period cramps.
+(iii) Heating patch/belt: A battery operated heating patch or belt is a gift if you have to deal with insufferable period cramps while travelling on your period.
 The battery operated hot water bags or heat patches that one can attach to the insides of their clothes will be optimal when you’re on the go and the trip is bumpy.

 2.CARRY EXTRA SUPPLIES: